cristianoliveira/datapoa-java-client/README.md

 ## Creating Customized Results

-To customize results this library is Flexible you can extend DataPoaEntity.class and implement your customized result.
-To use DataPoaClient use:
+We made this library to be flexible.
+Then you can extend DataPoaEntity.class and implement your customized result.
+Using DataPoaClient:

 ```